 The institution of marriage has been valued by every culture and society throughout human history.
 Central Africa Baptist University believes marriage is an institution ordained by God and prescribed by Scripture to be a monogamous relationship between a man and a woman physically created in these respective genders by God.
 We believe God intended heterosexual marriage to be an enduring covenanted relationship established before Himself and man to propagate the human race, lovingly express healthy relational and sexual intimacy, and picture His covenant relationship with all genuine believers.

 Basis of Authority for Marriage and Human Sexuality

-Our understanding of marriage and application of its meaning is grounded in more than established human tradition and existing cultural norms.
-The Bible speaks clearly and authoritatively to the matters of marriage, consensual sexual activity and gender identity.
-Its clear teachings on these matters govern and are central to the beliefs and practices of CABU and serve as the final authoritative grounds for the content of this position statement.
+Our understanding of marriage and the application of its meaning is grounded in more than established human tradition and existing cultural norms.
+The Bible speaks clearly and authoritatively about marriage, consensual sexual activity, and gender identity.
+Its clear teachings govern and are central to the beliefs and practices of CABU and serve as the final authoritative grounds for the content of this position statement.
 (See CABU Doctrinal Statement on Scripture)

 Marriage is a covenantal life-long relationship between a woman and a man who were physically created and assigned these genders by God (Gen. 1:27; Ps.
 139:13-16; Matt.
 19:4; Mark 10:6).
 We believe God intended heterosexual marriage for the propagation of the human race and the loving expression of healthy relational and sexual intimacy, and to picture the covenant relationship He has with all believers (Eph.
 5:22-33).